EckerChristian/EOSsampler/README.md

 ...
 ```

-Run the EOS and TOV stages with the same number of MPI ranks unless you intentionally want only a subset of files processed.
+Run the EOS and TOV stages with the same number of MPI ranks unless only a subset of rank files should be processed.

 ## Project layout